-- 1. Push the genset line circuit breaker OFF and de-energize the PTO clutch, if so equipped.
+- 1. Push the genset line circuit breaker OFF and disconnect the PTO, if so equipped.
+If the genset now runs and voltage and frequency are normal, reduce the number of electrical and mechanical (PTO) loads. - 2.
+Check the fuel tank and fill as necessary.
+(Note: The arrangement of pickup tubes in the fuel supply tank probably is such that the genset will run out of fuel before the propulsion engines.) - 3.
+Check all fuel fittings and filters for fuel and air leaks and tighten as necessary.
+(Air bubbles can disrupt genset frequency/voltage.) - 4.
+Replace fuel filters (p.
+4-6). - 5.
+Push the genset line circuit breaker OFF and de-energize the PTO clutch, if so equipped.
 If the genset now runs and voltage and frequency are normal, reduce the number of electrical and mechanical (PTO) loads.
 If there is no voltage, test for grounded or shorted main, field or quadrature windings and service as necessary (p.
-7-2). - 2.
+7-2). - 6.
 Replace the genset controller (p.
 5-1).